Give Yourself the Permission to Be Ordinary

 Courage (to take up space and embody my power)

-Cultivate fearlessness in my everyday actions (read: daily
+Cultivate fearlessness in my everyday actions (read: daily Fear-apy)

 Have fun!

-be too serious about the path.
+Seriously pursue my purpose, but never be too serious about the path.
 And see the humor wherever and whenever possible.

 I have goals, too.
 But they’re not written down anywhere.
 They’re in my heart.
 And they shift, adapt, and pivot as my Soul nudges them to do so.